 FOR SETTLEMENT PURPOSES ONLY

-Dear Ms. Sedle:
+Dear Ms. Smith:

-On the morning of January 15, I was the first to take a shower.
-Being unfamiliar with the shower dial, I made sure to only turn the dial halfway between the hot and cold setting.
+On the morning of January 13, I was the first to take a shower.
+Being unfamiliar with the shower dial, I made sure to only turn the dial halfway between the hot and cold settings.

-Expecting the temperature to settle at a level halfway between hot and cold, I stayed under the flow of the shower head.
+Expecting the temperature to settle at a level halfway between hot and cold, I stayed under the flow of the showerhead.
 Suddenly, and without warning, the water turned extremely hot, and just as quickly began to scald my upper and lower front body.
 The scalding happened so quickly that I didn’t have time to react.

 INJURIES AND TREATMENT

-I was treated for my injuries by Dr. Ima Panefri at the Lakeshore Hospital Emergency Room located at 1002 Shore Boulevard in Orlando, Florida.
-After a thorough examination, Dr. Panefri concluded that I sustained second-degree burns to my front torso and legs.
+I was treated for my injuries by Dr. Nelson at the Lakeshore Hospital emergency room in Orlando, Florida.
+After a thorough examination, Dr. Nelson concluded that I sustained first and second-degree thermal burns to my front torso and legs.